avantec-iot/avantec-thingsboard/docs/intro/get-started.rst

 Let's assign device to the Customer.
 The Customer users will have ability to read and write telemetry and send commands to devices.

-Refer to :ref:`Step 6.2 Assign TA652FC-W device to Customer`.
+See :ref:`Step 6.2 Assign TA652FC-W device to Customer`.

 .. _Step 7.4 Create customer user: